Phlanka Logo

 CO

 Always ticked by default.
 Exports the base colour texture.
-Untick only if you have a specific reason to skip it.

 SMDI